brekc/No-License-Required-Zonal-Statistics-With-GeoPandas/README.md

-# No License Required - Zonal Statistics With GeoPandas
+# No License Required - Zonal Statistics with GeoPandas

 **Brek Chiles, 2025**